USS Benjamin Franklin SSBN-640: Maintaining Peace Through Strength

 During its time, the USS Benjamin Franklin showcased technology that greatly enhanced its capabilities.
 One noteworthy feature was its nuclear propulsion system, allowing it to stay submerged indefinitely without needing resurfacing.
 This gave it the advantage of patrol durations and ensured optimal readiness during potential conflicts.
 Moreover, the ship boasted sonar systems integrated into its design enabling detection of enemy vessels or potential threats.

 In addition to its missiles defensive measures were also incorporated into the design of the USS Benjamin Franklin.
-The submarine featured submarine torpedoes like Mark 48 ADCAP torpedoes that could be launched from torpedo tubes positioned at various locations on board.
+The submarine featured submarine torpedoes like Mark 48 torpedoes that could be launched from torpedo tubes positioned at various locations on board.
 These torpedoes provided protection against submarines or surface ships that posed a threat not to itself but also to other friendly forces.

 Overall, the USS Benjamin Franklin SSBN-640 showcased America's commitment to maintaining an credible nuclear deterrent force during the Cold War era.
 With its structure designed for stealth and endurance, along with cutting edge technology and formidable armament systems like missiles and torpedoes, it made significant contributions to national security.
 Not only did it serve as a deterrent, but it also played a crucial role in advancing naval history through its technological advancements.